berkmancenter/timetracker/docs/source/user_manual/managing_timesheets.rst

 Removing timesheet
 ==================

+.. note:: You can remove the timesheets only in which you are an admin.

 .. warning:: Removing a timesheet will delete all associated time entries.

 .. image:: /_static/images/remove_timesheet.png

 Inviting users
 ==============

+.. note:: You can invite new users to the timesheets only in which you are an admin.

 .. image:: /_static/images/invite_users_1.png